 Cost by Basement Size

-Basement finishing costs usually come to between $7–$23 per square foot of finished space.
-This is a large range, so specific projects you have in mind will determine where the cost falls.
+Basement finishing costs usually range between $7 and $23 per square foot of finished space.
+This is a wide range, so the specific projects you have in mind will determine the cost.
 Upgrading to high-quality materials and undertaking more extensive renovations will increase the price, no matter the size.

 Cost by Basement Type